Archon: The Light and the Dark

-Archon: The Light and the Dark is a 1983 video game developed by Free Fall Associates and one of the first five games published by Electronic Arts.
-It is superficially similar to chess, in that it takes place on a board with alternating black and white squares; however, instead of fixed rules when landing on another player's piece, an arcade-style fight takes place to determine the victor, and each piece has different combat abilities.
+Archon: The Light and the Dark is a 1983 strategy/action video game developed by Free Fall Associates and one of the first five games published by Electronic Arts.
+It is superficially similar to chess, in that it takes place on a board with alternating black and white squares, but instead of fixed rules when landing on another player's piece, an arcade-style fight takes place to determine the victor, and each piece has different combat abilities.
 The health of the player's piece is enhanced when landing on a square of one's own color.

-Archon was originally written for the Atari 8-bit family and then ported to the Apple II, Commodore 64, Amstrad CPC, ZX Spectrum, Amiga, IBM PC (as a self-booting disk), Mac, PC-88, and NES.
+Archon was originally written for Atari 8-bit computers and then ported to the Apple II, Commodore 64, Amstrad CPC, ZX Spectrum, Amiga, IBM PC (as a self-booting disk), Macintosh, PC-88, Sharp X1, FM-7, and Nintendo Entertainment System.
 It was designed by Paul Reiche III (who also created the graphics for the game) and Jon Freeman and programmed by Anne Westfall.

 A sequel was released in 1984: Archon II: Adept.

 Gameplay

+Overview and objective

 The goal of the game is either to occupy five power points located on the board, to eliminate all the opposing pieces, or to eliminate all but one remaining imprisoned piece of the opponent's.
 Accomplishing any one of these goals results in a win.

-While the board is visually similar to a chessboard, when one piece lands on the same space as an opposing piece, the removal of the targeted piece is not automatic.
+When one piece lands on the same space as an opposing piece, the removal of the targeted piece is not automatic.
 Instead, the two pieces are placed into a full-screen 'combat arena' and must battle (action-style, with the players operating the combatants) to determine who takes the square.
 A stronger piece will generally defeat a weaker piece, but not always, and a fight can result in both pieces being eliminated.
 This uncertainty adds a level of complexity to the game.
 Different pieces have different abilities in the combat phase.
 These include movement, lifespan, and weapon.
 The weapons vary by range, speed, rate of firing, and power.
 For example, the pawn (represented by knights on the 'light' side and goblins on the 'dark' side) attacks quickly, but has very little strength; its weapon, a sword or club, has limited reach and power.
 A dragon is stronger and can attack from a distance, while a golem moves slowly and fires a slow but powerful boulder.